-Only mix your batter until it is just combined, and there are no lumps.
+Step 1: Only mix your batter until it is just combined, and there are no lumps.
 Overmixing your ingredients will result in a tough donut, and these should be fluffy with a light cake texture.

-If you are using a non-stick donut pan, you shouldn’t need any oil to grease the pan, and the donuts will pop right out if they’re fully cooked.
+Step 2: If you are using a non-stick donut pan, you shouldn’t need any oil to grease the pan, and the donuts will pop right out if they’re fully cooked.
 Keep an eye on them as they bake to keep them from burning, and get them onto a cooling rack as soon as they come out.

 For the Donuts

-- 2 ⅔ Cups flour
+- 2 ⅔ cups all porpuse flour

-- ¾ Cup sugar
+- ¾ cup granulated sugar

-- 2 Tsp baking powder
+- 2 tablespoons baking powder

-- ¼ Tsp nutmeg
+- ¼ teaspoon nutmeg

-- ½ Tsp cinnamon
+- ½ teaspoon cinnamon

-- 1 Tbsp lemon zest
+- 1 tablespoons fresh lemon zest

 - 2 Eggs

-- ⅓ Cup lemon juice
+- ⅓ cup fresh lemon juice

-- ⅔ Cup milk
+- ⅔ cup milk

-- ½ Cup oil
+- ½ cup oil

 For the Icing

-- 1 Cup confectioners sugar
+- 1 cup confectioners sugar

-- 2 Tbsp heavy cream
+- 2 tablespoons heavy cream

-- 3 to 4 Tbsp lemon juice
+- 3 to 4 tablespoons lemon juice

 - Preheat the oven to 425 degrees.
 Lightly grease a silicone donut pan and set aside.

-- Forma well in the center and add the eggs, lemon juice, oil and milk.
-Slowly, thie the help of a spoon, fold the wet ingredients into the dry ones, mixing until everything is just combined.
+- Slowly, mix with the help of a spoon, fold the wet ingredients into the dry ones, mixing until everything is just combined.

 - Remove from the oven and from the pan and let them cool down completely in a cooling rack.

 - Meanwhile, prepare a simple lemon glaze.